KGParameswaran/project/README.md

 ## Dashboard (Streamlit App)
 The interactive Streamlit app allows users to:
-- Input values for socio-economic indicators via sliders and input boxes.
+- Input values for socio-economic indicators.
 - Predict **HDI Class** and **HDI Score** in real time.
-- View explanations of **what HDI is**.
+- View explanations of **What HDI is**.
-- Experience a visually styled interface with gradient backgrounds.

-👉 App can be deployed on **Streamlit Community Cloud** for online access.
+👉 The app is deployed on **Streamlit Community Cloud** for online access.

 ---